-Can Digital Transformation Survive Without The Human Experience?
+Can Digital Transformation Succeed Without The Human Experience?

 The pace of digital change isn’t going to slow down anytime soon.
 In fact, if any of the predictions are correct, it will only continue to grow in scale and scope.

 A recent report written by Chris Curran, Dan Garrett, and Tom Puthiyamadam from PricewaterhouseCoopers (PwC) compiled responses from 2,216 IT and business leaders across the globe over the past ten years, exploring a metric they call, ‘digital IQ’: the measurement of an organization’s abilities to harness and profit from technology.

 The analysis reveals that even companies who have spent the past decade investing in digital strategy are not prepared for what is to come — and definitely won’t be ready for what comes after that.

 Businesses must figure out a way to stay one step ahead of constantly accelerating change, an undertaking that is comparable to running on a treadmill while someone is steadily increasing speed.
 Keeping this forecast in mind, how does PwC recommend business leaders approach the next era of digital?

 The digital IQ report has a definitive answer: the single most important ingredient to master the art of ongoing digital transformation is a renewed focus on the human experience.